dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 		for _ in 0..50 {
 			let coord = all_coords.pop().expect(
-				"We tried to place more blocks then there were avaiable spaces on the board", );
+				"We tried to place more blocks than there were available spaces on the board", );
 			buffer[coord.1][coord.0] = Tile::Block;
 		}

 		for _ in 0..5 {
 			let coord = all_coords.pop().expect(
-				"We tried to place more static blocks then there were avaiable spaces on the board", );
+				"We tried to place more static blocks than there were available spaces on the board", );
 			buffer[coord.1][coord.0] = Tile::StaticBlock;
 		}